 The Audit committee comprises of Peter Cockburn as Chairman and Bruce McNaught.
-The committee is responsible for ensuring that the financial performance of the Company is properly monitored and reported on and for meeting with the Auditors and reviewing findings of the audit with the external auditor.
+The committee is responsible for ensuring that the financial performance of the Company is monitored and reported on, for meeting with the Auditors and reviewing findings of the audit with the external auditor.
 It is authorised to seek any information it properly requires from any employee and may ask questions of any employee.
-It meets the Auditors once per year without any members of management being present and is also responsible for considering and making recommendations regarding the identity and remuneration of such Auditors.
+It meets the Auditors once per year without any members of management being present and is responsible for considering and making recommendations regarding the engagement and remuneration of the Auditors.